 Next, we measure 12 inches with measuring cubes and then cut out polar bear feet that are 12 inches wide.
-I have tracers already made, but I have them measure first.
+I have tracers already made, but I have them measure the polar bear paws first.
 We add pads and write:

 “If I had polar bear feet I would…”

-It is very dramatic to walk into the classroom with 20 polar bear paws hanging around the classroom.
-They are large!
+It is very dramatic when you walk into a classroom with 20 polar bear paws hanging around the classroom.
+They are huge!

 We even made these cute polar bears.
 I had my students draw a polar bear onto black construction paper (I led a direct draw).
 Using black paper was a way to show that polar bears have black skin.
 They cute the post bear out.
 Next, they used white chalk to color their bear.
 They used black oil pastels to add details.
 Finally, they glued the bear onto a blue paper with a snow scene.
 I love the way they turned out!